LucaCode/express-jwtoken/README.md

 You also can use this method to refresh a token, but notice that the token payload will not be merged with the old token payload.
 Also, it will return the new singed token.

 ### Options
-The jwtEngine functions can take optional a jwtEngineOptions object as a parameter.
+The jwtEngine function can take optional a jwtEngineOptions object as a parameter.
 This object can specify the following options:

 * `modifierTokenEngine` (`ModifierTokenEngine`) - Engine component to modifier the token that means set, get or remove the token from the client.